Gulf of Papagayo

 Attractions & Places to See

 Papagayo is all about the outdoors.
-Whether you’re perched on the cliffside, absorbing the view, or wading into the warm Pacific, you’ll have a front-row seat to incredible sunsets and cool sea breezes.
+Whether you’re perched on the cliffs absorbing the view or wading into the warm Pacific, you’ll have a front-row seat to incredible sunsets and cool sea breezes.
 Add to that 12 sandy beaches, national parks, and diverse wildlife refuges, and you have a recipe for a leisurely escape to nature and tranquility.

 Some of Papagayo’s top attractions are:

-- Pacific beaches, including Papagayo, Playa del Coco, Playa Hermosa, and Playa Ocotal
+- Pacific beaches, including Papagayo, Coco Beach (Playas del Coco), Playa Hermosa, and Playa Ocotal

 - Guanacaste National Park (1.5 hours)